linkerd/linkerd/linkerd/docs/protocol-h2.md

 Key                     | Default Value | Description
 ----------------------- | ------------- | -----------
-classificationTimeoutMs | None          | The amount of time to wait for a response stream to complete before determining if it should be retried. retryBufferSize         | see below     | A RetryBufferSize object describing the size of the buffers for request and response streams used for retries.
+classificationTimeoutMs | 100ms         | The amount of time to wait for a response stream to complete before determining if it should be retried. retryBufferSize         | see below     | A RetryBufferSize object describing the size of the buffers for request and response streams used for retries.

 #### RetryBufferSize

 Key           | Default Value   | Description
 ------------- | --------------- | -----------
-requestBytes  | `65535`         | If the request stream exceeds this value, the request cannot be retried. responseBytes | `65535`         | If the response stream exceeds this value, the request cannot be retried.
+requestBytes  | `65535`         | If the request stream exceeds this value, the request cannot be retried.
+This should be set to the server's window size. responseBytes | `65535`         | If the response stream exceeds this value, the request cannot be retried.
+This should be set to the client's window size.

 ## HTTP/2 Client Parameters